“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 There were not as many people camped around the walls as First had expected; the Prophet had made it sound like thousands of refugees would be streaming into Merolate to witness the coming of the Great Dark, and the arrival of the Black Crow.
 Personally, First had never heard of either of these, but then, he had never been a terribly religious person, and he certainly was not a prophet.
 He had seen the Prophet repeatedly call out when the sky would seek the death of men, and seek to avert that death.
 It was more than enough convincing that First had chosen wisely in following the Prophet.
 If the world were going to end, as the Prophet claimed it would, it seemed a good idea to be on the side of someone who could see the future.

-They had just reached the gates, and First started to walk into the city, when the Prophet help out his hand for him to stop just under the huge arch of the main gates.
+They had just reached the gates, and First started to walk into the city, when the Prophet held out his hand for him to stop just under the huge arch of the main gates.
 First did as he was told, scrunching uncomfortably into himself as wagons, pedestrians, travelers, merchants, and a dozen other characters frowned and muttered imprecations at his obstruction.
 A few guards overseeing the crowded square into which the gate disgorged its passers-through eyed him, but made no move to interfere.
 Doing his best to ignore them, First watched his Prophet as the scrawny man held up his hands and addressed the scurrying masses of humanity, so much more humanity than First had ever witnessed in his life.
 It seemed an entire village was moving through just that square.

 “The end of days is at hand!” the Prophet extolled.
 “The Black Crow flies, and the Great Dark cometh!
 Flee, all ye people to your homes, that ye may yet be saved!
 Heed ye the words of the Prophet of the Black Crow!”

 “Heed his words!”
-First confirmed, looking around warily.
+First affirmed, looking around warily.
 A few people had stopped and were eyeing them curiously, but most were ignoring them.
 One of the guards was whispering something intently to the other, but the other appeared bored.
 First frowned, and started to say something else, but the Prophet stopped him.

 “The danger is not yet close,” he murmured.
 “There is yet time to bring these people unto us.”